WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 *In Figure 12, we can see in the second terminal it's running the Python upload server on port 8080, and you'll notice it’s still idle.
 For this demo, the folder containing the Python script has been opened and placed at the bottom of the screen.
 The reason: if anything gets uploaded, we’ll see it appear here in real-time.
-As of now, there is only one files in the directory.*<br>
+As of now, there is only the Python script in the directory.*<br>
 <br><sub>(Figure 12)</sub><br>
 <img src="analysis/screenshots_v1/Figure_11.png" alt="PowerShell Exfiltration Command Reference" width="75%"><br>